aws/aws-sdk-js-v3/lib/lib-dynamodb/README.md

 ### Destroying document client

-The `destroy()` call on document client is a no-op as document client does not create a new DynamoDB client.
+The `destroy()` call on document client is will throw an error as document client does not create a new DynamoDB client.
 You need to call `destroy()` on DynamoDB client to clean resources used by it as shown below.

 ```js
 const client = new DynamoDBClient({});